Colenso, South Africa: Colenso and the Boer War

 When the Anglo-Boer War broke out on 10 October 1899, the boer forces had 21,000 men ready to invade the Colony of Natal.
 Ranged against them, the British had 13,000 men.
 The Boers, under the command of General Petrus Joubert, crossed the border into the Natal Colony and rapidly advanced to the Tugela river, laying siege to Ladysmith, some 20 km north of the river and entrapping some 8,000 British regulars.
+On 3 November, the town was bombarded by Boer artillery during the First Battle of Colenso.
 On 15 November a raiding party ambushed an armoured train at Frere, 11 km south of Colenso taking 70 prisoners including Winston Churchill.
 After another raiding party was surprised on 23 November at Willow Grange, 40 km to the south of Colenso, the Boers withdrew to a position behind the Tugela River.

 Rough country lay between the Tugela and Ladysmith with the tops of the hills reaching more than 200 m above the river bed.
 Apart from some hills downstream (east and north-east) of Colenso (including the peaks of Hlangwane and Monte Cristo), the land the south of the river was relatively flat.
 When General Sir Redvers Buller arrived in November to break the Siege of Ladysmith, it was obvious that he would have to cross the river and then march across the rough country before he could achieve his objective.